rpearce/robertwpearce.com/src/posts/2023-07-21-people-are-so-much-more-than-cogs.md

     — Leto II, <i>God Emperor of Dune</i>
   </figcaption>
 </figure>

-I'm re-reading the _Dune_ series for the nth time, and this time, I'm doing it with a group via the excellent [Gom Jabbar podcast](https://www.loreparty.com/show/gom-jabbar/).
-There are some seriously problematic themes in God Emperor of Dune, but the quote above has stuck with me for weeks and has illuminated life for me in a way I haven't experienced in years.

 This quote helped me wrap my head around ways we might inadvertantly dehumanize one another by assigning those around us rigid roles in the context of our daily